WebAssembly/component-model/design/mvp/CanonicalABI.md

     return h
 ```
 The `lend_count` guard ensures that no dangling borrows are created when
 destroying a resource.
-Because `transfer_or_drop` is used for cross-component
-transfer of `own` handles (via `lift_own` below), this `lend_count` guard
-ensures that when a component receives an `own`, it receives a unique reference
-to the resource and that there aren't any dangling borrows hanging around from
-the previous owner.
-The bookkeeping performed by `transfer_or_drop` for
+The bookkeeping performed for borrowed handles records
-borrowed handles records the fulfillment of the obligation of the borrower to
+the fulfillment of the obligation of the borrower to drop the handle before the
-drop the handle before the end of the call.
+end of the call.

 Finally, we can define `HandleTables` (plural) as simply a wrapper around
 a mutable mapping from `ResourceType` to `HandleTable`: